Learn How

 Instructions

-Cook the pasta in boiling water for about 11 minutes until it is al dente.
-Drain and pour it into a bowl.
-Stir the pesto in and leave it to cool.
+- Cook the pasta in boiling water for 11 minutes until al dente.
+Drain and pour into a bowl.
+Stir in the pesto and leave to cool.

-When the pasta is cool, stir in the mayo, yogurt, lemon juice, and vegetables.
-Spoon it into the lunchbox and put the cooked chicken above.
-Leave it to chill until ready to eat.
+- When cool, stir in the mayonnaise, yogurt, lemon juice, and vegetables.
+Spoon into the lunchbox and top with your choice of protein.
+Chill until ready to eat.

-Still looking for lunchbox inspiration?
-This healthy chicken and butterbean salad serves your child four of their 5-a-day in a fun way!
+Still looking for inspiration?
+This healthy chicken and butter bean salad serves four of your child’s five-a-day in a fun way!

 You’ll need: